2022 Central Visual and Performing Arts High School shooting: Victims

 Two people were killed by the gunman: 15-year-old sophomore Alexzandria Bell, who was pronounced dead on the scene, and 61-year-old physical education teacher Jean Kuczka, who died at a hospital.
+They were both shot one time each in the torso area.
 In addition to the fatalities, seven people were injured, four from gunshots and three from physical injuries caused by the ensuing chaos and evacuation.
 One injured victim was shot twice and jumped out a second-story window, breaking his ankle.

 Investigation

-St. Louis police and federal authorities from the FBI and ATF worked together to search both the school, home and car of the perpetrator to identify a motive.
+St. Louis Police and federal authorities from the FBI and ATF worked together to search both the school, home and car of the perpetrator to identify a motive.
 The FBI created a digital evidence collection website where they have asked anyone with photos, video, audio or any other evidence to upload it to aid in the investigation.

 After the incident, Harris was described by some who knew him in school as often lonely or quiet, but students in his drama classes said he was outgoing and friendly.
 Harris left a note inside of his car containing a list of school shootings, school shooters, and death tolls of the incidents.
 In the note, he stated that he wanted to be the “next national school shooter.”
 He wrote: “I don’t have any friends, I don’t have any family, I’ve never had a girlfriend, I’ve never had a social life.
 I’ve been an isolated loner my entire life.
 This was the perfect storm of a mass shooter.”
 A map of the school was also found in the car, showing the attack had been planned.